 Baumeister saw willpower as a type of mental energy.
 When you use up the energy, your willpower is depleted.
-If willpower is actually a form of energy, it makes sense that it would be more easily depleted during times of low physical energy.
+If willpower is a form of energy, it makes sense that it would be more easily depleted during times of low physical energy.

 The conservation hypothesis is the idea that the ego can be depleted in two different ways.
 First, you can be completely depleted.
 When that happens, you have no self-control at all.
 The second type of depletion is partial depletion.
-In partial depletion, your willpower resources are low, but not totally gone.
+In partial depletion, your willpower resources are low, but not gone.
 In this case, you may conserve your efforts and still accomplish your goal even though it's very difficult.